-If you are reading this, then you most definitely love guitars, I know I do!
+If you are reading this, then you most definitely love electric guitars, I know I do!
 I haven’t stopped buying guitars ever since I got my first one, and as I got more experienced and my techniques developed, more expensive models started catching my eye.
-I have seen that there is no limit on this topic, guitar prices can go as high as a luxury sports car if you can afford it.
+I have seen that there is no limit on this topic and instrument prices can go as high as a luxury sports car if you can afford it.

-Today I will talk about guitars around the $1000, while still being under that price.
-Electric guitars in that price are excellently built and are considered premium models and sometimes special edition models.
+Today I will talk about the best electric guitars under $1000.
+Electric guitars in that price range are excellently built and are considered premium models and sometimes special edition models.
 Some of them are specialty tools that are appropriate for distinct styles and some are more versatile models, with different tonewoods, electronics, hardware looks and what not!
 One thing they have in common is quality and durability, these guitars will certainly last you a lifetime, and going higher than this price is only recommended for professionals and collectionists, as there are little differences between guitars around the $1000 price and over it.

 The Top 7 Electric Guitars Under $1000

 7. Fender Classic Series ’50s Stratocaster

 If you have followed my articles you know that I am a big fan of Stratocasters.
 Since the first model in the series that was released in the 1950s, the company has not stopped producing it.
 Well as the saying goes, if it isn’t broke don’t fix it!
 I have a reissued special edition Fender Classic Series ’50s Stratocaster here, with the vintage-looking Strat double-cutaway body design, amazing sound, great build quality, and a price of under $900.
 Let’s take a closer look at this gem!